nyx-project/vyhub-documentation/docs/game/minecraft.md

 3. Optionally, adjust the config files to your needs.

 ## Group Sync

+> Group-Sync is deactivated when no permission-mod is found

 User groups are automatically synced.
-For this to work correctly, the serverbundle must be in `multigoup: enabled` mode.
+For this to work correctly, the [serverbundle](../guide/serverbundle.md) must be in `multigoup: enabled` mode.

-VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.
+VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the [group](../guide/group.md) settings.

 ## Rewards